Roman Turovsky-Savchuk

-Roman Turovsky-Savchuk (Ukrainian: Роман Туровський-Савчук) is an American artist-painter, photographer and videoinstallation artist, as well as a lutenist-composer, born in Ukraine.
+Roman Mykhailovych Turovsky-Savchuk (born May 16, 1961) is an American artist-painter, photographer and videoinstallation artist, as well as a lutenist-composer, born in Ukraine.
 His musical works were published under various pseudonyms, including Johann Joachim Sautscheck.

 Biography

 Turovsky was born in Kyiv, Ukraine in 1961, when it was part of the Soviet Union.
 He studied art from an early age under his father, the painter Mikhail Turovsky and at the Shevchenko State Art School in Kyiv.
 He also began to be interested in music in his teens.
 The family emigrated to New York City in 1979.
 They first lived in the Bronx.
 Turovsky continued his art studies in New York at the Parsons School of Design, studying concurrently Historical Performance (Baroque Lute) and Composition, under Patrick O'Brien, Pier Luigi Cimma, Leonid Hrabovsky and Davide Zannoni.

-During the early 1990s, he worked at NYANA, a refugee resettlement agency in New York City (his co-workers there included people now prominent in the arts: theatre director Alexander Gelman, writer and director Todd Solondz, and writers Alex Halberstadt and Gary Shteyngart).

 Art

 Turovsky began composing in the early 1990s, simultaneously embarking on a career as a prolific artist-painter.
 He participated in many exhibitions.
 His first one-man show was held in June 2006 in New York, and the second in February 2013.
 Eight of his paintings are in the permanent collection of the International Marian Institute at the University of Dayton.